EZ Car Keyz vs. the Dealer

 Smart Key Fob Battery Drain

-First check on a 2014-2021 Q50 that suddenly will not start: the 12V battery.
-Low voltage or a recent battery swap can knock the NATS immobilizer out of sync with smart key.
-Standard OBD tools often fail here they cannot read the PIN.
-We pull the PIN directly and run a full relearn, which gets you back on the road.
+On 2014-2021 Q50s that suddenly refuse to start, the first thing we check is the 12-volt battery.
+A weak battery or a recent replacement can knock the factory immobilizer out of sync with the smart key.
+Standard OBD tools often cannot resolve this because they lack PIN access.
+We pull the PIN directly from the vehicle and run a full relearn on-site, which puts everything back in agreement without a trip to the dealer.

 Key Blade Wear

-The second-gen Q50 runs NATS Enhanced with ID47 encryption.
-This requires server authentication and is currently restricted to dealer-level or advanced locksmith tools.
-No self-programming method exists.
+The 2022-2023 Q50 runs the heaviest encryption Infiniti has put in this car to date.
+Programming requires server authentication and is currently limited to dealer-level or advanced locksmith equipment.
+No self-programming path exists for these years.

 How It Works